 What to Look for in a Budget Travel Camera

-There are a few criteria you should consider when buying a new digital camera, especially a budget camera.
+There are important criteria you should consider when buying a new digital camera, especially an inexpensive digital camera.
 You want it to be sturdy (everyone drops things), reliable, well-built and with as many features as you can afford.
 I’m not talking about the features that get loaded into bigger cameras that no one ever uses.

-I’m talking about things you really can’t live without, like a laser focus, auto functions, a large zoom, high megapixels, a viewfinder, wifi, great battery life, a digital card reader, etc. Most top-of-the-line cameras come with these things naturally, but we’re looking for a great budget camera, so you have to be picky in order to get the things you want.
+I’m talking about things you really can’t live without, like image stabilization, auto functions, a large zoom, high megapixels, a viewfinder, wifi, great battery life, a digital card reader, etc. Most top-of-the-line cameras come with these things naturally, but we’re looking for the best budget travel camera that has as many of these features as possible.

 A few things to take into consideration when finding the best camera for you are: